-EERE anticipates making awards with project periods from one to two years, but no longer than three years.
-For Topic Area 1 (Tribal Building Clean Energy and Energy Efficiency Retrofits), the project period must include the time (typically one years' worth of data) to verify the annual displacement (amount, cost, and percentage) of a single energy source (or multiple energy sources, if a combined heat and power system is being proposed) or the annual reduction (amount, cost, and percentage) in the total of all energy and fuel used, if deep energy retrofits are proposed.
+DOE anticipates making awards with project periods from one to two years, but no longer than three years.
+For Topic Area 1 (Tribal Building Clean Energy and Energy Efficiency Retrofits), the project period must include the time (minimum of 12 months) to verify the annual displacement (amount, cost, and percentage) of a single energy source (or multiple energy sources, if a combined heat and power system is being proposed) or the annual reduction (amount, cost, and percentage) in the total of all energy and fuel used, if deep energy retrofits are proposed.